nohm/fix/README.md

 ###### Production
 * You can use the development guide if you want, but to deploy your own version use this
-* First follow the development version for your local environment, then in that folder
+* First follow the development version for your local environment, then in that folder;
 * Configure *config/deploy.rb*
 ```
 <your-text-editor> config/deploy.rb